Derived Satake category and Affine Hecke category in mixed characteristics: Introduction

-\end{thm} To show Theorem \ref{thm:DerivedHckeqmixed}, we construct a version of affine Grassmannian $\Gr_{G,\Divtil}$ over a certain scheme $\Divtil$ connecting equal characteristics and mixed characteristics.
-More precisely, the fiber of $\Gr_{G,\Divtil}$ over a certain point of $\Divtil$ is an equal characteristics affine Grassmannian, and the fiber over another point is a Witt vector affine Grassmannian.
+Instead, we construct a version of an affine Grassmannian $\Gr_{G,\Divtil}$ over a certain scheme $\Divtil$ connecting equal characteristics and mixed characteristics.
+More precisely, the fiber of $\Gr_{G,\Divtil}$ over a certain point of $\Divtil$ is an equal characteristic affine Grassmannian, and the fiber over another point is a Witt vector affine Grassmannian.

 Let $E$ be as above and $k_E$ a residue field of $\cal{O}_E$.
 The scheme $\Divtil$ is defined as a presheaf on the category of perfect $k_E$-schemes